elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 tags: ['mysql', 'linux','freebsd','monitoring', 'zenoss', 'snmp']
 ---

 This is the third part and continuation of the 'Network Monitoring Software Comparison' series.
-Here is the link to the [wiki](/2013/02/monitor-different-systems-with-collectd) page, we see the followin
+Here is the link to the [first](/2013/02/monitor-different-systems-with-collectd) part and here is the [second](/2013/03/monitor-different-systems-with-munin) one.
+Let's check out what **Zenoss** is about.
+From their [wiki](http://wiki.zenoss.org/Main_Page) page, we see the following:

 > What is Zenoss?
 >
 > Zenoss Core is award-winning Open Source IT monitoring software that offers visibility over the entire IT stack, from network devices to applications.
 Features include automatic discovery, inventory via CMDB, availability monitoring, easy-to-read performance graphs, sophisticated alerting, an easy-to-use web portal, and much, much more.
 It is Free Software, released under the GNU General Public License version 2.
 Zenoss has a very active community.

 Now to start the install.
-Reading over the [Installation Guide](http://community.zenoss.org/community/documentation/official_documentation/installation-guide), I saw that there is section on how to compile the software from source.
+Reading over the [Zenoss Core 4 Installation Guide](http://www.zenoss.com/documentation/Core_Docs/Zenoss_Core_Installation_Upgrade_01-062014-4.2-v20.pdf), I saw that there is section on how to compile the software from source.
 This sparked an interest to install the software on my FreeBSD system.

-###1.
-Setup a MySQL Database for the Zenoss Install
+### 1. Setup a MySQL Database for the Zenoss Install
 I decided to setup Zenoss on my FreeBSD machine, since my Ubuntu box was already running the other monitoring applications and I knew that the source for Zenoss was available.
 Zenoss uses MySQL for it's database, I actually had a MySQL instance running on the Ubuntu machine, hence I decided to allow remote access for root to MySQL.
 I would rarely do this, but since this was a test setup, I decided to just go all out :)Before any changes, I was able to login as **root** locally:

 	kerch:~>mysql -u root -p